LegitSuperfall/My_Tool_Compendium/The List.md

 ___
 <br>

 **[Blank.page](https://blank.page)** is just that.
 A simple blank page.
 It has spellcheck, markdown preview, and dark mode.
-Everything you write is stored locally and save automatically.
+Everything you write is stored locally and saved automatically.
 It even remembers what you had selected.
 You can add `/any_word_you_want` after the address to create a new page.
 I recommend having an index on one of them for all the other ones you create because there is no way of seeing which ones you created.<br>
 I'm actually writing this text on a blank.page right now.<br>
 It works very well when you tile it with vivaldi.<br>
 Something that does bother me about it is that you can't grab the scrollbar.
 You have to use the mouse wheel.
 So **`Ctrl+Home`** and **`Ctrl+End`** are your friends here